Welcome to today's edition of the Rush 24-7 podcast.

 It is not a foundation for leadership, influencing people or anything else.

-Sit out there and be worried about it all you want, but until these people start dealing with the American people honestly, they're not going to be as worrisome to me.
+But until these people start dealing with the American people honestly, they're not going to be as worrisome to me.

-You can always deal with people who are uh building their existence on a foundation of falsehoods, which is what is happening here.
+You can always deal with people who are building their existence on a foundation of falsehoods, which is what is happening here.

 It's CBS.